ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/features/drag-drop.md

 ## Demo

 The demo below lets you drag contacts from the list to the editor.
-They are inserted into the editor as custom widgets representing the [h-card microformat](http://microformats.org/wiki/h-card).
+The contacts are inserted into the editor as custom widgets representing the [h-card microformat](http://microformats.org/wiki/h-card).

 {@snippet features/drag-drop}